hugo8072/Data-Structures-and-Fundamental-Algorithms---Max-heap-binary-tree/README.md

-Max Heap Command Operated Program
+﻿Max Heap Command Operated Program
 This project is a C++11 program designed to manage a binary tree of type max heap for storing integer items (positive or negative).
 The items represent both the key and the information.
 Commands generally allow inserting, removing, listing items, and other specific operations.
 The heap is implemented using a vector with a maximum capacity of N elements, indexed from 0 to N-1.
 Features
 - Insert items into the heap in the order presented.